-- 1. Inadequate awareness, data and information on pollution: There is a need for much greater awareness of, and information on, the sources of pollution, the pathways, impacts and (potential) risks to food, health and well-being, and ecosystems, for preventive and curative actions to be taken by relevant parts of society.
+1. Inadequate awareness, data and information on pollution: There is a need for much greater awareness of, and information on, the sources of pollution, the pathways, impacts and

+(potential) risks to food, health and well-being, and ecosystems, for preventive and curative actions to be taken by relevant parts of society.
 Such information disclosure and sharing will help develop more effective interventions and allow the public to play a role in ensuring government institutions and the regulated community meets their legal obligations and strengthen implementation.
 This includes addressing the lack of knowledge on chemicals spread globally through the use of everyday products such as textiles, household products, toys and electronics as well as the lack of information on chemicals in products when recycling materials.
-This would reduce exposure to toxic substances and remove obstacles to resource efficiency. - 2.
-Poor institutional and technical capacity: Effective regulatory functioning and strong monitoring and enforcement institutions are key to addressing pollution.
+This would reduce exposure to toxic substances and remove obstacles to resource efficiency.

+- 2. Poor institutional and technical capacity: Effective regulatory functioning and strong monitoring and enforcement institutions are key to addressing pollution.
 In many countries even when regulations exist, the resources and capacity for implementation, enforcement, and monitoring are lacking. - 3.
-Absence of infrastructure to manage and control pollution: Major forms of pollution exist due to the absence of infrastructure, such as wastewater and sewage treatment plants, controlled waste collection, reception and disposal, recycling facilities, food storage, etc. This lack of infrastructure not only prevents better practice, but also enhances hazards associated with pollution, such as waste dump collapses, flooding of sewage water or disease outbreaks after natural disasters.

-- 4. Limited scope and scale of finance and industry leadership on pollution matters: While larger companies are increasingly disclosing pollution costs and risks of portfolios and investments, systemic internalizing and reporting of costs of pollutions and externalities is often lacking in small and medium firms.
+Absence of infrastructure to manage and control pollution: Major forms of pollution exist due to the absence of infrastructure, such as wastewater and sewage treatment plants, controlled waste collection, reception and disposal, recycling facilities, food storage, etc. This lack of infrastructure not only prevents better practice, but also enhances hazards associated with pollution, such as waste dump collapses, flooding of sewage water or disease outbreaks after natural disasters. - 4.
+Limited scope and scale of finance and industry leadership on pollution matters: While larger companies are increasingly disclosing pollution costs and risks of portfolios and investments, systemic internalizing and reporting of costs of pollutions and externalities is often lacking in small and medium firms.
 Improved assessments and reporting of pollution exposure risks need to be supplied by industry to ensure more informed product and process regulation. - 5.
 Mispricing and invisibility of ecosystem values and absence of internalization of pollution costs: Lack of valuation of ecosystem goods and services, such as those from oceans, rivers, land, wetlands, and others result in the treatment of these ecosystems as dumps and sinks for waste.
 Subsidies on e.g., energy, water, electricity, commodity crops, also result in wastage and over-use.
 One of the key barriers to change is the absence of integration of economic costs of pollution in policy and decision-making.
 This results in choices made without full knowledge of what is being traded off.
-Integration of economic costs of pollution inco product pricing would incentivize consumers to make more informed choices and would create pressure on producers to reduce their pollution footprint and adopt better practices. - 6.
+Integration of economic costs of pollution into product pricing would incentivize consumers to make more informed choices and would create pressure on producers to reduce their pollution footprint and adopt better practices.
+New taxation schemes that put moreburden on resource use and pollution and favour sustainable production as well as re-use, repair and recycling need to be significantly extended, while subsidies that benefit polluting industries need to be taken back in favour of financial support for clean and sustainable approaches. - 6.
 Limited understanding of pollution's social dimension: There is a need for more disaggregated data to better understand the different health impacts of some pollutants on women, men, children and the elderly.
 There is very little research on how such impacts are shaped by social and occupational roles, and vary across contexts and over time.
-It is therefore important to carry out social impact assessment taking into account the regional and national contexts, gender dimensions, economic vulnerability and geospatial differences. - 7.
-Lack of capacity, knowledge-sharing, funding and technologies: countries and communitiesespecially developing and emerging countries - often lack capacity and technologies to manage pollution.
-There is also a lack of financial resources and information on available technologies, to implement many of the multilateral environmental agreements related to pollution.
-Not enough knowledge is shared about successful and failed policies and solutions adopted by countries to better manage pollution.
-These need to be shared more widely allow countries to leapfrog in terms of knowledge, technological and nature-based and green solutions. - 8.
-Behaviour of citizens, the profit motivation of industry and the short termism of governments result in choices that have pollution consequences: such choices even when regulations and policy exist suggest the need of a serious engagement with their rationale.
-These can be out of habit, a feeling that one person/firm cannot make a difference, a free rider problem, peer pressure or the lack thereof, social norms and practices and even the absence of information on products and alternative affordable options.112
+It is therefore important to carry out social impact assessment taking into account the regional and national contexts, gender dimensions, economic vulnerability and geospatial differences.